QuentinRoy/santas-de-roy/README.md

   Dupont: Tintin
   Bianca: Dupont
 ```
+They keys are the santas, and the value the receivers.

 That's randomized by default, so if you run it again there is fair chance that nobody is going to have the same Santa again.
 But there is no guarantee it will not happen.
 Eventually it will.

 ### History